microsoft/industry/healthcare/solutions/IoMT/README.md

 ## IoMT Architecture

-The architecture diagram depicts a typical IoMT scenario, where internet-connected devices collect protected health information (PHI) of patients and then transmit the data points over one or multiple gateways to the cloud.
+The architecture diagram depicts a typical IoMT scenario, where practical-connected devices collect protected health information (PHI) of patients and then transmit the data points over one or multiple gateways to the cloud.

 ![Internet of Medical Things Architecture](./docs/IoMT.png)